OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 // the microcontroller is able to output an analog signal, meaning we can control how much voltage is going to the led, directly controlling its brightness
 // add a note saying that the analog signal is actually pwm, but don't go into heavy detail -->

 So far we've been turning LEDs fully on and fully off, but it's also possible have LEDs dimmed to somewhere between on and off.
-And that's what we're going to do in this experiment: we're going to use Pulse Width Modulation (PWM) to create a dimming effect on an LED.
+This is accomplished by turning the LED on and off many times in a second, the brightness of the LED depends on how long the LED is allowed to remain on.
+That's precisely what we're going to do in this experiment: we're going to use Pulse Width Modulation (PWM) to create a dimming effect on an LED.

 <!-- PWM Signals -->
 ```{r child = '../../shared/pwm.md'}